dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/index.md

 await scanner.show();
 ```

-The `BarcodeScanner` is a child class of [BarcodeReader](./BarcodeReader.md) and inherits all its methods and properties.
-APIs not directly inherited include:
+The `BarcodeScanner` class is based on [BarcodeReader](./BarcodeReader.md) and inherits most of its methods and properties.
+The following APIs are different or unique:

 ### Create and Destroy Instances